Visitor Reviews Of Taroko Gorge National Park

 Taroko Gorge National Park is unarguably Taiwan’s biggest natural attraction and for good reason.
 Some have dubbed Taroko as one of the seven wonders of Asia, and visitors tend to agree.
 One reviewer even called Taroko “…the best experience I had in Taiwan!” and another “Hiking Jhuilu Old Trail in Taroko was a once in a lifetime experience.”
-Here we look at what visitors had to say about many aspects of the park.
+The reviews of Taroko Gorge are in – It’s a must see!

 Location and Where to Stay at Taroko Gorge

-There is so much to see in Taroko Gorge and in the area around Hualien.
-It is very popular for travelers to use private or small group Taroko Gorge tour guide to explore Taroko, as the public transportation through the park is widely regarded to be neither convenient nor time efficient.
+The bus system in Taroko Gorge leave a LOT to be desired.
+Most western travelers prefer to use private or small group Taroko Gorge tours to explore Taroko, as the public transportation through the park is widely regarded to be neither convenient nor time efficient.
 One reviewer had this to say about the public bus “I waited an hour for the bus to take me five minutes to the next trail.
 I would have walked but there are no sidewalks and the giant tour buses go flying on those roads!”
 Also, the public bus follows the same route as the large tour buses.
 One reviewer had this to say about the advantages of a small group tour “Our guides knowledge of the park allowed us to maximize our time while avoiding all the large tour bus groups.
-The latter is highly recommended and worth it.”
+Highly recommended and worth it.”

 Taroko Gorge Tour Types